itk-dev/event-database-imports/docs/adr/008-enforce-utc-in-database-and-orm.md

 Thereby discarding the timezone and timezone offset.

-Because we accept any valid timestamp regardless of timezone this doctrine behavior will lead to inconsistencies in the timestamps persisted in the database and exposed through the API.
+Because we accept any valid timestamp in the feed imports regardless of timezone this doctrine behavior will lead to inconsistencies in the timestamps persisted in the database and exposed through the API.

 ## Decision